devcontainers/spec/proposals/devcontainer-features.md

 +-- feature
 |    +-- feature.json
-|    +-- validate.sh (default)
 |    +-- aquire.sh (default)
 |    +-- install.sh (default)
 |    +-- (other files)

-In case `feature.json`  does not include a reference for the lifecycle scripts the application will look for the default script names and will execute them if available.
+In case `devcontainer-feature.json`  does not include a reference for the lifecycle scripts the application will look for the default script names and will execute them if available.

 In case there is intent to create a set of features that share code, it is possible to create a feature collection in the following way:

 collectionFolder
-+-- feature-collection.json
++-- devcontainer.collection.json
 +-- common (or similar)
 |    +-- (library files)
 +-- feature1